How to Test for Mold in House

 - If the home floods while you live there – or ever flooded with previous owners – there could be hidden mold in the carpet, walls, beams, or wood features.

-- Near Plumbing and Under Sinks
+- Near plumbing and under sinks

 HOW TO TEST YOUR HOME FOR MOLD

-If you suspect mold – but aren’t sure – you can confirm your suspicions with a kit.
-Especially if your family has combined mold exposure symptoms (it can be different for each person) but you have not yet located a large mold colony with visual checks alone.
+If you suspect mold but aren’t sure, you can confirm your suspicions with a testing kit.
+Especially if family members show mold exposure symptoms(it can be different for each person) understanding how to test for mold in house areas can provide clarity.but you have not yet located a large mold colony with visual checks alone.
 Here’s how to test for it using mold test kits you can order or pick up at the store.

 -